 There are two types of in-sink garbage disposals available on the market today, which include the batch feed and the continuous feed.
 Dependent on an individual’s personal preference, waste types that are the most disposed, and the frequency on how the disposal system will be used will be the deciding factor on the best type of disposal system.

 Continuous Feed Disposals

 One of the more popular garbage disposals that are found in most homes is the continuous feed.
 Continuous disposals mean that waste such as food particles can be added into the disposal even while it’s running.
-These disposals are turned on using a switch that will complete an electric-circuit and bring about power to the continuous feed disposal.
+These disposals are turned on using a switch that will complete an electric-circuit and bring about the power to the continuous feed disposal.
 It is recommended to run water while this disposal is in operation.

 When the waste disposal is in operation, food waste can be placed into the disposal, where it will be ground up into small particles and then directed into the septic system (Click for more Septic Garbage Disposals ).
-With this system type you are able to chop up food particles simultaneously while this system is in running mode.
-However, the continuous feed disposals do use a lot more electricity in this way.
+With this system type, you are able to chop up food particles simultaneously while this system is in running mode.
+However, continuous feed disposals do use a lot more electricity in this way.
 If you would like to save on your electricity bill, you can choose to run your disposal only once you have finished placing all the waste into the disposal.

 - The Top Selling is Waste King L-8000 Legend Series 1.0-HP Garbage Disposal